scoutapp/slate_apm_help/source/includes/_nodejs.md

 to generate transaction traces.
 For example, you may create a transaction that wraps around the entire execution of a NodeJS script that is ran as a Cron Job.

-The Express instrumentation does this all for you.
+The Express integration does this all for you.
 You only will need to manually instrument transactions in special cases.
-Contact us at support@scoutapm.com for help.
+[Contact us at support@scoutapm.com](mailto:support@scoutapm.com?subject=Custom%20Integration%20Assistance%20%5bYour%20App%5d) for help.

 <h4 id="nodejs-transaction-limits">Limits</h4>